tinychainorg/tinychain/readme.md

     - [ ] after new tip, mempool should clear out transactions that have already been mined.
     - [ ] handle reorg so we can reinsert values into mempool.
     - [ ] peer api to query tx confirmations (for exchange and wallets etc.)
+- [ ] improve txs
-- [ ] block sync algorithm between nodes
+    - [ ] replay protection for txs, tx nonce
+    - [x] add version to RawBlock, RawTransaction for future prosperity
 - [x] simple coin state machine
     - [x] coinbase
     - [x] state diffs
     - [x] adding a method to recompute the state machine and using cached state
     - [ ] state snapshots/checkpoints
-- [ ] build a simple mempool module
 - [x] adding a simple state machine
     - [x] ValidateBlock
         - first transaction is the coinbase